ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     When provided, this information is added as metadata to (openPMD) output files.

 * ``max_step`` (`integer`)
     The number of PIC cycles to perform.
+See :ref:`stopping the simulation <stopping-the-simulation>`.

 * ``stop_time`` (`float`; in seconds)
     The maximum physical time of the simulation.
 Can be provided instead of ``max_step``.
 If both ``max_step`` and ``stop_time`` are provided, both criteria are used and the simulation stops when the first criterion is hit.
+See :ref:`stopping the simulation <stopping-the-simulation>`.

 * ``warpx.used_inputs_file`` (`string`; default: ``warpx_used_inputs``)
     Name of a file that WarpX writes to archive the used inputs.